nobitlost/Predix/Examples/README.md

 - Enter any ‘Admin Client Secret’.
 - Click on ‘Create Service’:
 ![Predix UAA Create](http://i.imgur.com/dagEvXp.png)
-- Make sure you make a separate note of your **Admin Client Secret** and your **UUA Service Instance Name**, as these will be used for further Predix account confguration.
+- Make sure you make a separate note of your **Admin Client Secret** and your **UUA Service Instance Name**, as these will be used for further Predix account configuration.
 - Click on ‘Open Service instance’.
 You will be redirected to the UAA Service Instance page (usually a new tab):
 ![Predix UAA Open](http://i.imgur.com/8RK38LL.png)
 - Enter your Admin Client Secret to log in to your UAA Service instance.